-There has also been an 8.8 point increase since August last year in the share of respondents who believe that high-income earners don't pay enough tax; its highest level since 2018.
+The 2021 Survey found an 8.8-point increase since August last year in the share of respondents who believe that high-income earners don't pay enough tax; its highest result since 2018.
+This result has since remained stable, having only dropped 2 points in 2022.